GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqMiningLoop.md

 While we haven't quite got there yet, the cost of a BRLA isn't a function of the torq_factor.
 Sure, it's considered, but it's more of a negotiating point than a function.

 And think about what it *really* means...
-Like we discussed, the torq_factor is going to largely determine how much actual RoboTorq is printed.
+Like we discussed, the torq_factor is going to largely determine how much actual RoboTorq is minted.

-**This is the money that the Enterprise's customers need minted for there to be enough RoboTorq to fund the purchase without disturbing the overall circulating money supply.**
+**This is the money that the Enterprise's customers need minted for there to be enough RoboTorq to go around, without disturbing the overall money supply.**

 Really, we should be more worried about companies bidding high and pricing low so that there is more RoboTorq to chase their goods, making it easier to sell.
 If Isaac undermints, there will be too few RoboTorq to chase the Enterprise's goods.